tuksa12/Fundamentals_Of_Databases/README.md

 # Fundamentals_Of_Databases
-Exercises for the subject Fundamentals of Databases (IN0008)
+Exercises for the subject Fundamentals of Databases (IN0008) using SQL